-TRIGLYCERIDES riglyceride oncentration Action Greater than 10mmol/L Refer to lipid clinic for urgent specialist review if not a result of excess alcohol or poor glycaemic control.
+Triglyceride concentration Action Greater than 20mmol/L Refer to lipid clinic for urgent specialist review if not a result of excess alcohol or poor glycaemic control.
 At risk of acute pancreatitis.
 10 - 20mmol/L Repeat the TG measurement with a fasting test (after an interval of 5 days, but within 2 weeks) and review for potential secondary causes of hyperlipidaemia.
-Seek specialist advice if the TG concentration remains > 10mmol/litre.
-At risk of acute pancreatitis l.5 - 9.9mmol/L If non-fasting triglycerides are greater than 4.5mmol/L, repeat with a fasting TG measurement Be aware that the CVD risk may be underestimated by risk assessment tools, optimise the management of other CVD risk factors present and seek specialist advice if non- HDL-C concentration is > 7.5 mmol/litre.
+Seek specialist advice if the TG concentration remains > 10mmo 4.5 - 9.9mmol/L If non-fasting triglycerides are greater than 4.5mmol/L, repeat with a fasting TG measurement Be aware that the CVD risk may be underestimated by risk assessment tools, optimise the management of other CVD risk factors present and seek specialist advice if non-